 Consequently, the southbound service area was compulsory purchased as part of the roadworks, with the Little Chef closing in late 2008, being demolished soon after.
 It wasn't long before the Little Chef, Burger King and Coffee Tempo! on the northbound side followed, closing on 16 December 2009, with the main building being boarded up.

 The Coffee Tempo equipment was transferred to the Skeeby branch to open a new shop.
 The last facility to close was the northbound Texaco filling station which closed on 3 January 2010 marking the end of Rainton services.
 Texaco demolished the canopy, but left the shop standing.

 The northbound site was vandalised shortly after closing and slowly fell to ruins, with a few 'Urban Explorers' visiting the site.
 28 Days Later hosts pictures of its state in February 2015.

-The northbound site was eventually sold to Thompson Commercials in mid-2015, who demolished both buildings and erected a new Renault trucks dealership.
+The northbound site was eventually sold to Thompson Commercials in mid-2015, who demolished the main building and erected a new Renault trucks dealership.
+The former forecourt shop still stands, but has been redeveloped as part of Renault's facilities.
 The site is still clearly seen from the A1(M) but accessed from the local road network.

 This is an automatically generated map of the surrounding area.
 You can use the button on the right to switch between a map and an aerial photo.
 Historic maps may be available at SABRE Maps.